 Janette Edmonds is joined on this module by:

-- James Bunn – a Principal Consultant Ergonomist with the Keil Centre and a highly experienced human factors specialist and industrial accident investigator, having worked for the UK health & safety regulator and the energy sector in Norway.
+- James Bunn – a principal consultant ergonomist with the Keil Centre and a highly experienced human factors specialist and industrial accident investigator, having worked for the UK Health and Safety regulator and the energy sector in Norway.

 Dates and times